 This course will cover a selection of French novels.
 An extended essay in French will be required.
 This course will normally be offered on a Tutorial Study for one or several students.
-Prerequisite: FRE-302 required.
-This course will normally be offered on a Tutorial Study for one or several students.
 Prerequisite: FRE-302

 FRE-403 French Drama 3 credits